-During fiscal year 2021-2022, the District implemented GASB Statement No. 87, Leases, which establishes specific criteria for identifying activities that should be reported as leases and specifies reporting and disclosure requirements related to activities identified as leases.
-Leased equipment utilized by the individual school site locations is leased in the name of the District, and related contractual payments thereon are considered to be the responsibility of the District.
-As a result, leases are reported at the District-wide level rather than the fund level.
-Therefore, the implementation of this standard has no effect on the balances of the Internal Accounts as of the beginning of the fiscal year ended June 30, 2022.
+During fiscal year 2022-2023, the District implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which establishes specific criteria for identifying activities that should be reported as SBITAs and specifies reporting and disclosure requirements related to activities identified as SBITAs.
+Information technology assets utilized by the individual school-site locations under subscriptions of sufficient term are contractually obligated in the name of the District, and related contractual payments thereon are considered to be the responsibility of the District.
+As a result, SBITAs are reported at the District-wide level rather than the fund level.
+Therefore, the implementation of this standard has no effect on the balances of the Internal Accounts for the fiscal year ended June 30, 2023.